Locations:

 Proton Therapy

 Proton therapy is a type of radiation therapy.
-It targets cancerous tumors with high-energy particles (protons) that concentrate radiation on tumors without damaging nearby healthy tissue.
+It targets cancerous tumors with high-energy particles (protons) that concentrate radiation on tumors, with minimal damage to nearby healthy tissue.
 Proton therapy is done by radiation oncologists, healthcare providers with specialized training in radiation treatment for cancer.

 Overview